East Indian Boros – East Indian Coconut Cookies

 • The weight of the coconut should be equal to the weight of the sugar or semolina.

-• Using powdered sugar helps, as you do not have to worry about it being grainy.
+• Using powdered sugar helps, as you do not have to worry about the cookies being grainy.

 Nutrition (Per Serving)